david672orford/tech-for-teaching/typefaces/standard/index.md

 the equivalent font from another vendor will probably be substituted automatically.

-In time Microsoft started distributing additional fonts compatible with members of the standard set of 35 PostScript fonts:
+Later versions of Microsoft Windows and Microsoft Office additional fonts compatible with those in the PostScript 35 set:

-* Book Antiqua: Monotype clone of Linotype's Palatino
+* Book Antiqua: Monotype clone of Linotype's Palatino (Windows 98)
-* Palatino Linotype: expanded version of Linotype's Palatino produced for Microsoft
-* Century Gothic: Monotype clone of ITC's Avant Garde
+* Century Gothic: Monotype clone of ITC's Avant Garde (Windows 98)
 * Bookman Old Style: Monotype clone of ITC's Bookman
+* Palatino Linotype: expanded version of Linotype's Palatino produced for Microsoft (Windows 2000)
+* Century Schoolbook

 ## Microsoft's New Fonts

 In 1996 Microsoft released its
 [Core Fonts for the Web](https://en.wikipedia.org/wiki/Core_fonts_for_the_Web).
-These included the 14 fonts listed above plus:
+These included the 14 fonts from Windows 3.1 (listed above) plus:

 * Andalé Mono (1 variant, sans-serif)
 * Arial Black (1 variant, a particulary bold version of Arial)